2480258/FiveMinCrawler/GUIDE.md

 ]
 ```

-### Export Adapter
+### ExportAdapter

 - Mode: Selects between "Json" and "Binary".
-If downloaded data is not a text based, can not export as JSON file.
+If downloaded data is not text-based, can not export as JSON file.
 - File Name Tag Expression: Specifies where to export files.
 We can use [tag](#tag) by writing **&(tagName)**.
 Some tags are added automatically for sake of usability.
 See below.

 | Tag Name |             Functions             |